How and Where to Use Enumerators with JavaScript via C++

 </html>

-As you can observe that both of the above-mentioned approaches use more or less similar logic, that is; loop over all cells in the collection to read the cell values.
-This could be problematic for a number of reasons as discussed below.
+As you can observe, both of the above‑mentioned approaches use more or less similar logic, that is, looping over all cells in the collection to read the cell values.
+This could be problematic for a number of reasons, as discussed below.

-- APIs such as maxRow, maxDataRow, maxColumn, maxDataColumn & maxDisplayRange require extra time to gather the corresponding statistics.
-In case the data matrix (rows x columns) is large, using these APIs could impose a performance penalty.
+- APIs such as maxRow, maxDataRow, maxColumn, maxDataColumn, and maxDisplayRange require extra time to gather the corresponding statistics.
+When the data matrix (rows × columns) is large, using these APIs can impose a performance penalty.

-- In most of the cases, not all cells in a given range are instantiated.
-In such situations to check every cell in the matrix is not so efficient as compared to check only the initialized cells.
+- In most cases, not all cells in a given range are instantiated.
+Checking every cell in the matrix is therefore not as efficient as checking only the instantiated cells.

 Conclusion

-Based on above-mentioned facts, the following are the possible scenarios where enumerators should be used.
+Based on the above‑mentioned facts, the following are scenarios where enumerators should be used.

-- Read-only access of the cell collection is required, that is; the requirement is to only inspect the cells.
+- Read‑only access to the cell collection is required; i.e., the requirement is only to inspect the cells.

-- A large number of cells are to be traversed.
+- A large number of cells need to be traversed.